rikosintie/Discovery/docs/appendix-discovery-automation.md

 schedule.
 Everything below (`bash`, `cron`, the Python `venv`, `git`) runs on that VM, typically reached over SSH from your own laptop.

+Here is what I used at a customer recently:

 | | |
 |---|---|
 | Hostname | `discover` |